ludovicm67/sympa-internship/docs/jmap/0_what_is_jmap.md

 > extended with contacts, calendars in the future (replacing
 > CardDAV/CalDAV).
 It does not replace MTA-to-MTA SMTP transmission.

 It's a new protocol that was built to replace IMAP.
-It's easier to developper to work with it, because it returns directly datas on the JSON format.
+It's easier for developpers to work with it, because it returns directly datas on the JSON format.
 It was also designed to make much more efficient use of network ressources and integrates some interesting features, like the push mechanism, which brings immediates updates for each folders, which isn't possible with IMAP (only one folder, and requires persistent network connection).